BasedLinux/bsd/doc/manual/source/glossary.md

 - [purity]{#gloss-purity}

-  The assumption that equal Nix derivations when run always produce the same output.
-This cannot be guaranteed in general (e.g., a builder can rely on external inputs such as the network or the system time) but the Nix model assumes it.
+  The assumption that equal Bsd derivations when run always produce the same output.
+This cannot be guaranteed in general (e.g., a builder can rely on external inputs such as the network or the system time) but the Bsd model assumes it.

 - [impure derivation]{#gloss-impure-derivation}

   [An experimental feature](#@docroot@/development/experimental-features.md#xp-feature-impure-derivations) that allows derivations to be explicitly marked as impure, so that they are always rebuilt, and their outputs not reused by subsequent calls to realise them.

-- [Nix database]{#gloss-nix-database}
+- [Bsd database]{#gloss-bsd-database}

   An SQlite database to track [reference]s between [store object]s.
   This is an implementation detail of the [local store].

-  Default location: `/nix/var/nix/db`.
+  Default location: `/bsd/var/bsd/db`.

-  [Nix database]: #gloss-nix-database
+  [Bsd database]: #gloss-bsd-database

-- [Nix expression]{#gloss-nix-expression}
+- [Bsd expression]{#gloss-bsd-expression}

-  A syntactically valid use of the [Nix language].
+  A syntactically valid use of the [Bsd language].

   > **Example**
   >
-  > The contents of a `.nix` file form a Nix expression.
+  > The contents of a `.bsd` file form a Bsd expression.

-  Nix expressions specify [derivation expressions][derivation expression], which are [instantiated][instantiate] into the Nix store as [store derivations][store derivation].
+  Bsd expressions specify [derivation expressions][derivation expression], which are [instantiated][instantiate] into the Bsd store as [store derivations][store derivation].
   These derivations can then be [realised][realise] to produce [outputs][output].

   > **Example**
   >
-  > Building and deploying software using Nix entails writing Nix expressions to describe [packages][package] and compositions thereof.
+  > Building and deploying software using Bsd entails writing Bsd expressions to describe [packages][package] and compositions thereof.

 - [reference]{#gloss-reference}